 About the project

-The hotel itself is an automation project.
-Both the hotel system and the brewery system are interconnected and allow energy efficient operation.
-The heat produced during the brewing process is used in the hotel central heating and for water in showers.
+The hotel itself is an automated project as well and is interconnected with the brewery, allowing energy-efficient operation.
+The heat produced by the brewing is re-used in the hotel central heating system and for heating the water supply in bathrooms.

 Heat energy distribution

 Scheme of the cool and warm water distribution in the brewery.

 Hot water from the boiling room goes to a wort chiller, where the heat is extracted and distributed to a utility water supply (marked as PWH in the schema).
 The wort chiller is cooled by two cooling lines - one is fed from the water well and one from the cooling water tank.
 The water in the cooling water tank is used for cooling of tubs in the taproom and feeding fermenting storage tanks cooling circuits.
 The heat from the water tank is extracted with a heat pump into the hot water tank - the hot water is then re-used for central heating and shower water supply.
 The heat is also re-used for the brewing itself instead of heating the water repeatedly for each brewing process.

 Even before the brewery was built, the hotel was already automatized by the UniPi controller units to reduce expenses.
 Combined with the brewery system, the whole complex was made even less expensive.

 The hotel is equipped with 7 UniPi units, 3 of them used for the brewery system.
 Each part of the brewery is equipped with a wide range of sensors - digital thermometers, pressure meters,